 Flamenco while you dine

 Bars and restaurants in Malaga city centre will be offering flamenco concerts (music, song and dance) while you dine on.
 Vino Mio is one of the them, others to be confirmed.

 See them attempt the world record on Calle Larios on Sunday 2 July at noon.

 Special interest events

-The VIII International Flamenco Seminar celebrates the best of flamenco talent and aims to pass this on to amateurs and professionals in the city.
-Master classes in all the flamenco types take place throughout the 2-week festival.
+The IX International Flamenco Seminar celebrates the best of flamenco talent and aims to pass this on to amateurs and professionals in the city.
+Master classes in all the flamenco types take place throughout the festival.
 And you don’t necessarily have to sing, play or dance to take part – places for spectators are also available.
-This link goes to the full programme (in Spanish only).

 Year-round flamenco in Malaga